 The route meanders through slightly-rolling brushy benches east of Koktoya and Williwaw Peaks before breaking out into a broad, flat expanse of alpine tundra.
 On a sunny day, this section treats the lucky to glorious views of Koktoya, Williwaw, Shaman Dome, Bird Ridge Overlook Peak, Avalanche Peak, the Ramp, and more.

-Any skiers craving downhills for the last twelve miles might want to remember the adage: be careful what you wish for–you just might get it.
+Any skiers craving downhills for the last twelve miles might want to remember the adage: be careful what you wish for.
 From Indian Pass to Indian, the Indian Creek Trail drops about 2,100 feet in seven roller-coaster miles.
 Skiers’ experiences on this portion of the trail depend heavily on skill, equipment, and conditions.
-Skiers on AT gear or skilled skiers on free-heel gear may be able to make it all the way to the Indian Trailhead without taking off their skis.
-Less confident skiers (or any skiers during icy conditions) may find themselves pulling their skis off and butt-sliding some of the steeper hills.
+Skiers on AT gear or skilled skiers on free-heel gear may be able to ride the roller coaster all the way to the parking lot.
+Less confident skiers (or any skiers during icy conditions) may find themselves walking or butt-sliding some of the steeper hills.

 Starting from the pass, the first half of the Indian Creek Trail winds out of the mountains through steep, open glades.
 The winter ski track may not follow the summer trail exactly, but it should always be within about a hundred feet.

-As the trail descends into the densely wooded base of the Indian Creek drainage it slowly flattens out, though it never actually becomes flat.
+As the trail descends into the densely wooded base of the Indian Creek drainage the angle relaxes.
 Be prepared to scrape your bases against roots and the occasional rock.
 As noted above, do not linger in avalanche runout zones from the west-facing bowls on Bird Ridge.

 Just before the parking lot, the trail reaches a utility road.
 Cross the road and pick up the trail immediately on the other side–following the road will lead you away form the trailhead.